dg-data/jupyter-playground/README.md

   - In addition to JupyterLab and Lumino packages, only AMD modules can be imported; ES6 modules and modules compiled for consumption by Webpack/Node will not work in the current version and an attempt to load such modules will result in `Uncaught SyntaxError: Unexpected token 'export'` error.
 - While the playground will attempt to import relative files (with `.ts` suffix), SVG (as strings), and to load `plugin.json` schema, these are experimental features for rapid prototyping and details are subject to change; other resources like CSS styles are not yet supported (but the support is planned)

-### Migrating from version 0.3.0

-Version 0.3.0 supported only object-based plugins and `require.js` based imports.
-While the object-based syntax for defining plugins remains supported, using `require` global reference is now deprecated.

-A future version will remove `require` object to prevent confusion between `require` from `require.js`, and native `require` syntax;
-please use `requirejs` (an alias function with the same signature) instead, or migrate to ES6-syntax plugins.
-Require.js is not available in the ES6-syntax based plugins.

-To migrate to the ES6-compatible syntax:

-- assign the plugin object to a variable, e.g. `const plugin = { /* plugin code without changes */ };`,
-- add `export default plugin;` line,
-- convert `require()` calls to ES6 default imports.

 ## Advanced Settings

 The Advanced Settings for the Plugin Playground enable you to configure plugins to load every time JupyterLab starts up.
 Automatically loaded plugins can be configured in two ways: